1986 An October for the Ages

 Daring to return the Angels to postseason play was manager Gene Mauch, who had twice been so close to the World Series he could have tasted it—only to be force-fed the ashes of his teams’ total collapsesMauch had retired in 1982 after the Angels blew a 2-0 ALCS lead against Milwaukee, but returned in 1985—replacing John McNamara, who went onto Boston..
 Losing the AL West in 1985 after holding a small lead late didn’t help erase the tag on Mauch as a premier choke artist in the clutch.

 As with the Mets against Scott, the California Angels fretted over how to beat Roger Clemens as they opened the ALCS at Boston.
 But unlike Scott, Clemens was far from automatic.
-He was shelled for every Angel tally in an 8-1 Game One loss; in Game Four, a more deserving Clemens pitched eight shutout innings before he started to fray in the ninth.
-He was pulled for Calvin SchiraldiSchiraldi saved nine games with a 1.41 ERA in 25 appearances for Boston., a midseason call-up who had rescued a lost Boston bullpen, but on this day could not rescue Clemens.
+He was shelled for every Angels tally in an 8-1 Game One loss; in Game Four, a more deserving Clemens pitched eight shutout innings before he started to fray in the ninth.
+He was pulled for Calvin SchiraldiSchiraldi saved nine games with a 1.41 ERA in 25 appearances for Boston., a midseason call-up who had rescued a lost Boston bullpen—but on this day, he could not rescue Clemens.
 Schiraldi blew the save and allowed the Angels to tie, then doubled his misery in the 11th when he gave up a game-winning RBI single to Bobby Grich.

 Having beaten Clemens twice and leading the ALCS three games to one, Gene Mauch arrived at a situation he had previously lived through twice and suffered nightmares from since.
 Would his Angels blow the series the way his 1964 Phillies blew the NL pennant, the way his 1982 Angels blew the AL pennant?

-Moore’s first batter was outfielder Dave Henderson, who had replaced an injured Tony Armas earlier for the Red Sox and, in his place, done the Angels a big favor in the sixth when a deep fly by Grich ricocheted off his glove and over the fence for a two-run homer.
+Moore’s first batter was outfielder Dave Henderson, who earlier replaced an injured Tony Armas and, in his place, did the Angels a big favor in the sixth when a deep fly by Grich ricocheted off his glove and over the fence for a two-run homer.